Last modified: Aug 13, 2024

 Lane Centering Assist (LCA) / Autosteer is a feature of some advanced driver assistance systems that allows a vehicle to automatically steer itself within a lane on a highway or freeway.

-Autosteer works by using a combination of cameras, sensors, and other technologies to detect the position of the vehicle within the lane, as well as the position of other vehicles on the road.
-The system then uses this information to adjust the steering and keep the vehicle centered within the lane, maintaining a safe following distance from other vehicles ahead.
+Autosteer uses a combination of cameras, sensors, and other technologies to detect the vehicle’s position within the lane and the position of other vehicles on the road.
+The system then adjusts the steering to keep the vehicle centered within the lane, maintaining a safe following distance from vehicles ahead.

-To use Autosteer, the driver typically needs to activate the system using a button or switch on the steering wheel or dashboard.
-The system may require the driver to keep their hands on the steering wheel at all times, and may periodically provide alerts or prompts to ensure the driver remains alert and engaged while the system is in use.
+To use Autosteer, the driver activates the system using a button or switch on the steering wheel or dashboard.
+The system may require the driver to keep their hands on the steering wheel at all times and periodically provide alerts or prompts to ensure the driver remains alert and engaged.

-Manufacturers may use different names for their Autosteer systems, but some common names for these systems include:
+Manufacturers may use different names for their Autosteer systems, including:

 • ProPILOT Assist (Nissan)